fermyon/spin-componentize/README.md

 Then run `cargo build --release`.
 Note that this is currently only a library and does not yet have a CLI interface, although that would be easy to add if desired.

+## Testing

+To test whether the spin componentize process produces wasm components that can be used with wasmtime, we run "abi conformance" testing.
+These tests are run with a plain `cargo test` invocation.

+## Wit and Adapters

+spin-componentize and the abi conformance tests use custom wit definitions and component adapters built from wasmtime.

+See the [adapters README](./adapters/README.md) and [wit README](./wit/README.md) for more information.